shanPhyoe/JavaScript30/readme.md

 Materials in this repository are inspired from https://JavaScript30.com.

-This is my javascript playground since I've started learning javascript.
+This's been my javascript playground since I started learning javascript.